eth-cscs/firecrest/examples/jupyterhub/README.md

 ## Deployment of FirecREST and Slurm cluster

-Once all the images have been built we can move to the JupyterHub demo directory and deploy the [docker-compose.yaml](docker-compose.yaml).
+Once all the images have been built we can move to the tutorial directory and deploy the [docker-compose.yaml](docker-compose.yaml).

 ```bash
 cd firecrest/examples/jupyterhub